 I got to do fun exercises where I got to know myself even better than I knew before.
 I'll always credit Nicola for opening the doors to this version of me.”

-You made me feel so comfortable from the first session through to our last and I am so grateful I found you and grateful for the space you held from the get go, you immediately got me.
+You made me feel so comfortable from the first session through to our last, and I am so grateful I found you and grateful for the space you held from the get-go, you immediately got me.

 She creates a beautiful safe space, we also have done so many useful tasks and also she’s hit the nail on the head with so many things, Building inner safety and inner child work was a big takeaway for me.